Clouds / email@example.com

 En 50-60 il n'y avait pas un jour à Paris sans querelles, excommunications, injures entres critiques, galeries et peintres.
 Julien Alvard ayant écrit un article dans Art d'Aujourd'hui sur Pollock, moi et quelques autres scandaleux, dût quitter la revue (c'est ainsi que Cimaise est née).
 Charles Estienne et Claude Rivière dans Combat, défendaient les tachistes, les nuagistes, tous les lundis.
 Les abstraits géométriques se voyaient menaces par les "insignifiants de l'informel", dont Nina Kandinsky disait à Alvard : "Mais cette peinture c'est affrrreux, affrrreux" en tapotant ses diamants.
 La postérité déplorable et chérie du Monet des Nymphéas l'emporta sur la suite protestante de Mondrian.
 Cette postérité sera suivie par cella non moins déplorable de Marcel Duchamp.

 In her gallery, at Duncan's place, one could buy in 1949, for tiny sums, Tanguy, Max Ernst, Dalí, Masson, etc, all the surrealism that she had helped, even financed.
 She made the first contract between De Chirico and her husband, André Breton (the surrealist ones always married well!).
-Thanks to her, I am among the Congress for Cultural Freedom, of the magazine "Preuves".
+Thanks to her, I'm in among the Congress for Cultural Freedom and the magazine "Preuves".
 Those were my beginnings in Paris.René Laubies, Portraits et Aphorismes, 2001.

 Dans sa galerie, chez Duncan, on pouvait acheter en 1949, pour des sommes minimes, Tanguy, Max Ernst, Dalí, Masson, etc., tout le surréalisme qu'elle avait aidé, voire financé.
 Elle fit le premier contrat à De Chirico avec son mari, André Breton (les surréalistes se sont toujours bien mariés !).
 Grace à elle je suis entre au Congrès de la Liberté de la Culture, à la revue "Preuves".
 Ce furent mes débuts à Paris.